agmath/agmath.github.io/UGRmentor.md

 I've authored several of the Undergraduate Research Case Studies for SNHU over the past three years.
 If you've looked at these case studies, you'll notice that the majority of them offer researchers an opportunity to think about, and advocate for, making positive change around an important issue within their local, state, or larger communities.
-As citizens of an increasingly interconnected world, I believe it is important that we use our talents to improve the lives of everyone around us.
   + <u>Academic Year 2021-2022 Case Studies:</u>
     + [Homelessness in the Queen City](https://drive.google.com/file/d/1tWxZblj9dpkdZTzEN02hWvqfbmzrotg1/view?usp=sharing) (with V. Corbo)
     + [Past, Present, Future of Policing and Community Response](https://drive.google.com/file/d/1lu4EF84r0VOcL2yzzq2drUbi_imcShRN/view?usp=sharing) (with L. Speropolous)